 Marketing communications budget: When it comes to Marketing it is a very important thing to stay in budget.
 If you don’t have a budget then that’s when the company will start losing money.

 “Promotion helps to determine the value of certain customers and see if they are worth the cost it takes to acquire them” (McDonald's 4P's Of marketing).
-When it comes to what McDonalds wants out of promotion there is three main objectives: “make people aware of an item, feel positive about it and remember it” (Marketing Strategies of McDonalds).
-For promotion every company they are always looking for the right message to communicate to the right audience.
+When it comes to what McDonalds wants out of promotion there are three main objectives: “make people aware of an item, feel positive about it and remember it” (Marketing Strategies of McDonalds).
+For promotion, every company they are always looking for the right message to communicate to the right audience.
+Akward structure

 Slogans